Workington: Athletics

 Workington has opportunities for track and field, triathlon, road running, cross-country, fell running and orienteering.
 All of its schools and clubs are affiliated to the Cumbria Athletics Association, except orienteering which is organised through its own national federation.
 Athletes tend to join clubs which concentrate on their particular discipline.
 Cumberland Fell Runners; Cumberland Athletics Club; Derwent and West Cumberland AC; Seaton Athletics Club; Workington Zebras AC and West Cumberland Orienteering Club are the most popular at present.

 Primary schools have a well organised inter-school programme.
 Secondary schools focus especially on the Allerdale District School's Championships, which lead on to the Cumbria Schools Championships.
 The results of Cumbria's championships guide selection of the county teams to compete in the English Schools Athletic Association Championships.
 Over the years, Workington athletes have earned English Schools Championship honours.

 Motorbike road riding

 There is a Cumbria Coalition of Motorcycle Clubs.
 The West Cumbrian motorcycle club, the Roadburners, was established in 1989 and regularly features at local and national motorbike rallies and charity road runs.
 It welcomes new members interested in multi-cylinder machines.
 The National Chopper Club also has some local members.

+Cycling

+The opening stage of the Tour of Britain Women's cycle race passed through Workington in 2026.